swirlai/swirl-search/docs/Developer-Guide.md

 # Retrieval Augmented Generation Web Socket API

 ## WebSocket Interaction Protocol for UI Developers
-Available as of Swirl 3.0:  This section outlines the protocol for WebSocket interactions with the Swirl server.
+Available as of SWIRL 3.0:  This section outlines the protocol for WebSocket interactions with the SWIRL server.

 1. Initialize the WebSocket
 - **Action:** Create a WebSocket connection.
 - **Parameters:**
-        * `searchId`: Swirl unique identifier of a search
+        * `searchId`: SWIRL unique identifier of a search
         * `ragItems`: Optional array of integer that identify an individual search result in the search result of the search.
 - **Behavior:** Initializes a new WebSocket connection.
 Send the initial information (like `searchId` and `ragItems`) to the server.
 This setup is required before any data exchange can happen. **NOTE:** Necessary authentication should be handled before attempting to establish a WebSocket connection.
 This might involve sending a token or other credentials.